Treblesteph/oh-data-source-template/README.md

 ### Workflow overview

 - First get this demo project working.
 Detailed instructions can be found below, but this involves the following steps:
+  - clone this template repo to your own machine
   - set up local environment
-  - clone this template repo to your own machine
   - create a project on OH
+  - finalise app setup and Heroku deployment
   - try out adding dummy data as a user
-- When you have successfully created an Open Humans project and added dummy data using this template, you can start to edit the code to to add your desired data source
+- When you have successfully created an Open Humans project and added dummy data using this template, you can start to edit the code to to add your desired data source.
+This will vary depending on your project needs, but the following hints may help you to get started:
   - the template text in `index.html` can be edited for your specific project, but mostly this file can remain as it is, to enable user authentication
-  - data should be added after user is directed back from Open Humans to `complete.html`
+  - data should be added after the user is directed back from Open Humans to `complete.html`
   - we recommend starting by looking at the function `add_data_to_open_humans` in the `tasks.py` file

 Maybe note here about future updates to versions??